nadirahdurr/route-planner/README.md

 - Upload OSM PBF files directly from [Geofabrik](https://download.geofabrik.de/)
 - System automatically extracts roads and obstacles using pyosmium
-- DEM and land cover are created as placeholders (limited terrain analysis)
+- DEM and land cover are created as placeholders (10x10 grid)
+- Routes are computed using Dijkstra's algorithm on the road network graph
+- System identifies the largest connected component to ensure viable paths
 - No additional system dependencies required

 **Option 3: Use Demo Data**